silnrsi/pysilfont/docs/docs.md

 If the default value starts with “\_” (as with \_PSnames.csv above) then the input file name will be prepended to the default value; otherwise just the default value will be used.

 ## Reporting
-Most scripts support standardised reporting, both to screen and a log file, with different levels of reporting set for each via loglevel and scrlevel parameters which can be set to one of:
+Most scripts support standardised reporting (logging), both to screen and a log file, with different levels of reporting available.
+Levels are set for via loglevel and scrlevel parameters which can be set to one of:
 - E	Errors
 - P	Progress - Reports basic progress messages and all errors
 - W	Warning - As P but with warning messages as well